tootedom/google-cache-builder-inv/README.md

 The runtime properties of the CMS synthetic benchmark is as follows.
 The benchmark runs the test with 2,4,8,16,32,64 and 128 threads.
-The exception to this is the Guava caching, which is only run to a max of 64 threads due to duration of the test taking too long.
+The exception to this is the Guava caching, which is only run to a max of 64 threads below (it would need a larger heap size - shown later).

-The results shown are from visualvm attached to the process during run time, to monitor the CPU and heap size.
+The results/graphs shown are from visualvm attached to the process during run time in order to monitor the CPU and heap size.
 The test runs in the order of: Google Guava cache, class.getAnnotations, ConcurrentLinkedHashMap

+The CMS jvm properties
 ```
 -Xmx512m -Xms512m -Xmn64m -XX:-UseBiasedLocking -XX:+CMSConcurrentMTEnabled
 -XX:+UseParNewGC -XX:+CMSIncrementalMode -XX:+CMSIncrementalPacing